Skip to main content

 I. The challenge

-Built on the Cyber Kill Chain (Lockheed Martin), the OODA loop (John Boyd) and F2T2EA (Find, Fix, Track, Target, Engage, Assess).
+Built on the Cyber Kill Chain (Lockheed Martin), the OODA loop (John Boyd) and the special operations SEAL Team Six Attack & Destroy kinetic kill chain (F2T2EA).

 II.
 The method